 With a sturdy ICP backing them up, sales reps will be able to focus on attracting the right type of customer for your business.
 Without one, their efforts won’t be focused – and if you haven’t told them who you’re looking for, who can blame them?

 Without a process, it’s easy to start strong but then begin to let prospects slip by the wayside as you become busier.

 Defining a process that you will follow every single time you’re prospecting means that you’re constantly using and being reminded of best practices.
 It will also help you maintain the optimal level of contact with prospects, ensuring that you’re not letting any slip through the cracks due to forgetfulness.

 Your process will vary depending on the industry you work in, as well as your ICP.
-However, the most effective processes are based around a plan that keeps you in regular contact with potential customers.
-This can be achieved through marketing automation or by good, old fashioned discipline and a lot of calendar reminders.
+However, the most effective processes are based on a plan that keeps you in regular contact with potential customers.
+This can be achieved through marketing automation or by good, old-fashioned discipline and a lot of calendar reminders.

 Your process should also include some or all of the following sales prospecting techniques:

 When it comes to prospecting, most sales reps these days head to one place: LinkedIn.

 Sure, LinkedIn is an incredibly important and useful tool when it comes to prospecting.
 Yet by only prospecting on LinkedIn, you could be missing out on a huge swathe of your potential market.

 Indeed, as of April 2015, just 37% of the US digital population had a profile on LinkedIn.
 Furthermore, most of the US professionals that populated LinkedIn hailed from the technology, media, and higher education sectors.
 Whatever industry you’re in, you could be missing out on reaching potential customers by sticking to just one platform.